JasminShi/ALTR_Project3/docs/index.md

 ## Final Thoughts
 > It was a Mission Impossible at first

 This is the first time for us to do a 7-week project.
 We are grateful to heve the opportunity to complete such a **mission impossible**, both struggled and enjoyed the project experience.
 For such a project, it is not only about Unity itself, but about storytelling, sound design, visual design, 3D modelling, video editing, user experience design and so forth.
-Other than Unity, we have also used other modelling or visualization/audio software to make our storytelling more vivd and emmersive.
+Other than Unity, we have also used other modelling or visualization/audio software to make our storytelling more vivd and immersive.

 > Group Dynamics are essential